Get

 11. Prepare Transportation for Your Pets

 You should ensure transportation is ready for you and your pets if you must leave quickly.
 That means having carriers ready along with your emergency kit with food and water.
 Again, a pheromone spray can help make transporting your pet easier.
-If you have horses, you should make sure your trailer is ready with the necessary supplies to move the animals safely.
+If you have horses, you should ensure your trailer has the necessary supplies to move the animals safely.

 cat relaxed in carrier box